CalliStef/Callista-Lucia/docs/configuration.md

 title: Creating & Using Frames
 nav_order: 2
 description: "Learn how to use and create frames in Figma"
-permalink: ../docs/configuration
+permalink: /docs/configuration
 ---

-# Configuration
+# Creating & Using Frames
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+Frames are one of the most foundational elements of Figma.
+They can serve as the container or viewport holding your app’s design components, but can also be a component in your design itself.
+In the coming section, we will be creating our first frame on Figma and getting our workspace ready to be worked with.
 {: .fs-6 .fw-300 }

 ## Table of contents